MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 ## Enroll by using Google Zero Touch

-You can set up and prepare devices for Google Zero Touch enrollment in the Microsoft Endpoint Manager admin center.
 To use this method, Zero Touch must be supported on devices and affiliated with a supplier that is part of the service.
 For more information, see [Google's Zero Touch program website](https://www.android.com/enterprise/management/zero-touch/).

 ### Step 1 - Add required permission
 The *update app sync* permission is required to enable Zero Touch configuration in the admin center.
 You can create a new custom role and add the permission or you can edit an existing role, as described in the following steps.